Cuisine of Jerusalem: History

 There are literary and archaeological remnants that shed light on the Israelite cuisine of ancient Jerusalem.
 In Samuel II, David is said to have distributed ashishim, lentil pancakes, among the city's inhabitants.
 Archaeological findings reveal traces of vanilla discovered in wine jars from the 7th to 6th centuries BCE, suggesting that local elites enjoyed vanilla-flavored wine—a notable early use of this spice in the Old World.
 Abundant fish bones from the Iron Age suggest that fish, likely preserved rather than fresh due to the city's distance from the Mediterranean coast, were sold and consumed in the city.
 The Books of Chronicles, Zephaniah, and Nehemiah also mention a "Fish Gate" in the city.
 In the Ophel area, large storage jars used for storing flour, oil, and honey were found in a structure destroyed during Nebuchadnezzar's siege in 587 BCE.
 A pithos with a palm tree inscription indicates that some jars contained date honey.
 Additionally, the earliest archaeological evidence of citrus fruits in the Middle East dates back to the 5th and 6th centuries BCE, discovered in the Ramat Rachel area.

 In Crusader times, Queen Melisende established three parallel streets, known as the "Triple Market," in 1152.
-These streets, which remain largely intact, were named the Street of Herbs, the Street of Bad Cooking, and the Covered Street.
+These streets, which remain largely intact, were named the Street of Herbs, the Street of Bad Cooking (now the Perfumers' Market), and the Covered Street.
 The Street of Herbs was dedicated to selling herbs, fruit, and spices, the Covered Street focused on cloth, and the Street of Bad Cooking offered prepared food to pilgrims and locals.